 Despite the challenges presented by playing in artificial time and across multiple time zones in a VICP, all participants unanimously deemed the event a success.
 Senior leadership proclaimed, “a global standard was established”, and the responders gave overwhelmingly positive feedback on the VICP and the processes developed to allow ICS to be used in a virtual environment.

 The VICP will continue to evolve and is anticipated to continue even after the pandemic is defeated, as it has already proven to be a valuable tool in supporting a timely, efficient response.
-If you would like to learn more about what it takes to manage your exercises or incidents virtually, please reach out to our consultants at email@example.com or submit one of our Quote Request Forms.
+If you would like to learn more about what it takes to manage your exercises or incidents virtually, please reach out to our consultants at firstname.lastname@example.org or visit our contact page.